-Yes, please click here to download current application form.
+Yes, please click here to download current student application form.

 Project PeacePal is an international peace through education, IRS approved 501(c)(3) tax-exempt organization.
 Our Federal EIN is 74-3220465.

-1. Use your credit or debit card to make a secure gift through JustGive.
-It's fast, easy and allows you to select "monthly recurring donation".
+1. Use your credit or debit card to make a secure gift through Givlet.
+It's fast and easy!

 2. Online bill pay through your bank.
 It's free and avoids processing charges which allows more of your donation dollar to be used for our programs.